rhnfzl/reddit-stash/README.md

     ```
   - **Notes**:
     - Folder created automatically if it doesn't exist
-    - Only used when Dropbox credentials are configured
+    - Used as the Dropbox folder path or the S3 key prefix (with leading `/` stripped for S3)
     - Syncs file_log.json and all content

 * **`save_type`** - What content to download from Reddit